How to create your dream chart

 This is because you become more aware of your environment and aware of the things you want.
 The same applies to Dreams.
 Visualising your dream makes them more real.

-You don’t want to be putting it into a scrap book and putting it away.
+You don’t want to be putting it into a scrap book and putting it away on the book shelf to gather dust.

 Keep it very prominent.
 Whether that’s your on the wall of your office or behind your bathroom door, you need to make sure it’s somewhere you see this at you look at it often.